-In this section, we unify our results from Section~\ref{sec:convergence} (training convergence dynamics) and Section~\ref{sec:generalization} (generalization bound of ERM) into one.
-We derive our theory of transformer scaling law with the discovery of a pattern transition inside in Section~\ref{sub:scaling_law_and_pattern_transition}.
+In this section, we unify our results from Section~\ref{sec:convergence} --- training convergence dynamics and the generalization bound of the ERM --- into one.
+We derive our theory of the transformer scaling law, with the discovery of a pattern transition inside, in Section~\ref{sub:scaling_law_and_pattern_transition}.
 Next, in Section~\ref{sub:potential_fails}, we discuss several vital factors that can considerably affect the success of the scaling process.
-For every situation that might lead to the failure of scaling, we call it potential drag of the scaling law.
+For every situation that might lead to the failure of scaling, we call it a {\it potential drag} of the scaling law.